thiendangit/Instagram-Clone-Swift5/README.md

 ## Show some :heart: and star the repo to support the project.

 ## Note
-This repository is still under development and I will continue to add more features to it.
+This repository is my pratic and still under development and I will continue to add more features to it.

 ## Features